Coarser Equivalences for Causal Concurrency: Introduction

-We propose a new equivalence relation for concurrent program runs, which we call {\em block-equivalence}.
-It lies in between trace and reads-from equivalences in terms of expressivity, and retains the highly desirable algorithmic simplicity of traces.
-The idea is based on enriching the classical commutativity relation of trace theory to additionally account for commutativity of certain {\em sequences of events}, called {\em blocks}.
-A block consists of a single write operation and all the read operations that read its value.
-Operations in each block can belong to multiple threads.
-What motivates this definition is that in places that swapping a pair of individual events may not be possible, a write operation can move with all read operations that observe it as one unit, so that the reads continue to observe the same write.
-For two blocks to be swappable, they must be adjacent and contiguous, at the time they are swapped.
-It is possible for two blocks neither to be contiguous nor adjacent but can become so as a result of other (event or block) swaps.
+We propose a new notion of equivalence for concurrent program runs, which in terms of expressivity lies in between trace and reads-from equivalences, and retains the highly desirable algorithmic simplicity of traces.
+The idea is based on enriching the classical commutativity relation of trace theory to additionally account for commutativity of certain {\em sequences of events}, called {\em grains}.
+A grain can be an arbitrarily long sequence of operations, which can belong to multiple threads.
+What motivates this definition is that in places where swapping a pair of individual events may not be possible, groups of operations (as grains) may still commute {\em soundly}, meaning without disturbing the program order or the reads-from relation.
+For two grains to be swappable, they must be adjacent and contiguous, at the time they are swapped.

-As an example, consider the concurrent program run in \figref{intro2}(a).
-Two blocks accessing variable $z$ and one block accessing variable $x$ are circled.
-Block commutativity allows us to declare this run to be block-equivalent to the run illustrated in \figref{intro2}(b).
-Events $\wt(x)$ and $\rd(x)$ of thread $T_2$ commute individually against events $\wt(z)$ and $\rd(z)$ of thread $T_2$ under trace equivalence, which is also included in block-equivalence.
-Similarly $\rd(x)$ of thread $T_3$ commutes individually against $\wt(z)$ and $\rd(z)$ of threads $T_1$ and $T_2$.
-This brings the two $z$ blocks next to each other, and they can be swapped to produce the run in \figref{intro2}(b).
-Note that the two illustrated runs in \figref{intro2} are not trace equivalent, and demonstrate how block-equivalence is strictly more expressive than trace equivalence.